margue/camunda-bpm-swagger/maven-plugin/generator/README.md

 ## Features

  - For every `RestService` class generates a new `RestServiceSwagger` extending its implementation (`RestServiceImpl`)
- - `RestServiceSwagger` overrides all methods returning simple types with simple parameter types (primitives and non-parameterized DTO classes), delegating the invocation to the original methods
+ - `RestServiceSwagger` overrides all methods, delegating the invocation to the original methods
- - `RestServiceSwagger` adds additional methods returning parameterized types delegating the invocation to original methods
-   - Supports `List<X>` as return type, if X is primitive, simple type or `DTO`
-   - Supports `Map<String, X>` as return type, if X is primitive, simple type or `DTO`
  - `RestServiceSwagger` adds additional methods for every method of returning a `Resource`   by a method in the `RestService` or `Resource` delegating the invocation to retrieval of the `Resource` and invocation of the original method on the `Resource`.
 This flattens the API.
- - For every `DTO` class used as a parameter or as a return type of a `RestServiceSwagger` generate new `DTOSwagger` extending the original
  - Annotates every `RestServiceSwagger` with Swagger `Api` annotation
  - Annotates every generated method with Swagger `ApiOperation` annotation
- - Annotates every `DTOSwagger` with Swagger `ApiModel` annotation
- - Annotates every getter of a `DTOSwagger` with Swagger `ApiProperty` annotation
+ - Annotates every method with HTTP return codes.
+ - Collects information about every DTO being a parameter or a return type.
+ - Naming is considering special types like ObjectMapper, UriInfo

 ## Limitations

-- The return type `List<Map<String, X>` is not supported
+- UriInfo is a collecting type, allowing almost every combination of query parameters to be passed.